-Each new injection molding project has three inherent goals: performance for the customer; production efficiency for the manufacturer; and reliability for the end user.
+Each new plastic injection molding project has three inherent goals: performance for the customer; production efficiency for the manufacturer; and, reliability for the end user.

 What is Design of Experiments?

 Generally speaking, DOE is one facet of scientific molding, a highly precise injection molding practice that improves end results and ROI for complex plastic parts and products.
 Specifically, DOE is a branch of applied statistics that uses input and output variables in controlled tests to determine certain values, such as part failure probability.

 For engineers specially trained in scientific molding, a DOE matrix is key in decision-making since it reflects the sum and substance of the entire DOE process.
 DOE gathers statistical evidence through multiple measurements and balances them with external influences to run analysis and construct a mathematical model, as illustrated here: